MS Accounting and MS Taxation Bachelor's Accelerated Master's Program

 Excellence and Opportunity

-Placement at the time of graduation has consistently been over 90% for U.S. citizens.
-The CPA exam pass rate for accounting students from The Leeds School of Business exceeds the national average by over 10%.
+Placement of MS Accounting & Taxation students at the time of graduation has consistently been over 90% for U.S. citizens.
+The CPA exam pass rate for accounting students from the Leeds School of Business exceeds the national average by over 10%.
 Many graduates begin careers with public accounting firms in audit, tax, or business services.
 Others prefer information management, tax, or compliance positions within corporations.
 Still other opportunities exist in financial management, not-for-profit, and government agencies.